yar3333/haxe-threejs/README.md

  * documentator - C# application to help writing documentation and fix typescript;
  * native-js - original three.js files (used by documentator only).

-Key project files:
+Files:

  * postprocess.rules - edit this to fix Float->Int;
  * extract_classes.rules - regexs to find classes/interfaces (used to split raw haxe file to separate class files);
  * extract_vars.rules - regexs to find & save exported vars;
  * postprocess_vars.rules - regexs to process exported vars files.

-Tips:
+### Embedding

+By default, main `three.js` file does not embedded.
+Small external files (placed in the `example` folder of the original ThreeJS) embedded automatically on imports.

+You can control embedding:

- * to embed main uncompressed threejs file: `import js.three.Embed;`
+ * to embed main uncompressed `three.js` file: `import js.three.Embed;`
- * to embed main minified threejs file: `import js.three.EmbedMin;`
+ * to embed main minified `three-min.js` file: `import js.three.EmbedMin;`
- * to stop embedding additinal threejs files (from `examples` folder of the original sources) use compiler option: `-D threejs-noEmbed`
+ * to stop auto embedding small files use compiler option: `-D threejs-noEmbed`